SSWConsulting/SSW.Rules.Content/rules/strong-suits/rule.md

 Here are some examples:
 - If you are loyal, you may have trouble letting go of toxic relationships
 - If you are logical or analytical, you may have trouble being romantic
-- If you are smart and focussed on details, you may have a tendency to be righteous in arguments, and not look at the big picture
+- If you are smart and focused on details, you may tend to be righteous in arguments, and not look at the big picture
 - If you are friendly, you may avoid conflict, even when it’s necessary
 - If you are independent, you may not accept help when you need it
 - If you are resilient, you may have trouble letting yourself be vulnerable